KAI KF-21 Boramae

-The KAI KF-21 Boramae (Korean: KF-21 보라매; KF-21 Hunting Hawk; formerly KF-X; commonly KF-21) is a South Korean fighter aircraft.
-The initial goal of the program was developing an indigenous multirole fighter for the Republic of Korea Air Force (ROKAF).
-The airframe adopts semi-stealth technology with partially embedded external weapons, with full stealth capability—including internal bays—planned for the KF-21EX variant.

-The KF-X is South Korea's second domestic fighter jet development program, following the FA-50.
+The KAI KF-21 Boramae (formerly KF-X; commonly KF-21) is a South Korean twin-engine fighter aircraft.
+The initial goal of the program was to develop an indigenous multirole fighter for the Republic of Korea Air Force (ROKAF).
+The airframe of Blocks I and II adopts semi-stealth technology with partially embedded external weapons and MUM-T (Manned-Unmanned Teaming) capabilities, while full stealth, including internal weapons bays is planned for the Block III or KF-21EX variant.
+As South Korea's second domestic fighter jet development program following the FA-50 series, the KF-21 makes the nation the fourth in the world—joining the United States, China, and Russia—to produce an aircraft featuring stealth avionic architecture.

 The Block I program is led by the South Korean government, which holds 60% of the shares.
 An additional 20% is held by the manufacturer Korea Aerospace Industries (KAI), with Indonesia holding the final 20% stake.
-Later, in August 2024, Indonesia's stake was reduced to 7.5% due to Indonesian government request.
-The Block II program, which focuses primarily on the serial integration of air-to-ground and air-to-ship armaments, will be executed solely by South Korea through early 2027.
-The Block III, or KF-21EX, program will be carried out with new international partners.
+Later, in August 2024, Indonesia's stake was reduced to 7.5% due to a request from the Indonesian government.
+The Block II program, which focuses primarily on the serial integration of air-to-ground and air-to-ship armaments, will be executed alongside new international partners through early 2027.
+This collaborative approach will extend into the Block III (KF-21EX) program, which is also set to be carried out with newly formed global partnerships.

 In April 2021, the first prototype was completed and unveiled during a rollout ceremony at the headquarters of KAI at Sacheon Airport.
-It was named the Boramae.
-(Note: The word Boramae (보라매) refers to a young hawk trained specifically for hunting, and is more accurately understood as a "fighting hawk"—a bird that combines the energy of youth with the discipline of falconry training.
+It was named the Boramae after a juvenile Eurasian goshawk.
+(Note: The word Boramae (보라매) refers to a young hawk trained specifically for hunting and is more accurately understood as a "young hunting hawk".
 Historically, the term was used during the Goryeo dynasty to describe juvenile hawks that were captured and trained for falconry, a traditional hunting practice using birds of prey.
 These trained hawks were also exported or presented as gifts to nobles of the Mongol Empire.